 If you receive a suspicious call, hang up.
 Do not press 1 to be removed or give out your personal information.
 The caller may make threats, but do not respond.
 You can block calls on your iPhone or Android if the number is in the form of a standard number.
 Scammers use different numbers to confuse targets, so be aware of strange numbers.

-Notify law enforcement if the caller makes any type of threats.
-You should also report the call to ftc.gov/complaint.
+Notify law enforcement via their non-emergency line if the caller makes any type of threats.
+You should also report the call to ftc.gov/complaint, Better Business Bureau, and [email protected].
 Include the following:

 - Give the caller’s phone number.
 Scammers use untraceable Internet phone numbers or spoof a phone number registered to the government agency.
 Although the numbers aren’t real, law enforcement might be able to trace them with a tracking system.